zypin-testing/zypin-mcp/README.md

 # Zypin MCP

-A simple MCP (Model Context Protocol) server for browser automation using Playwright.
-This is a simplified version that focuses on essential browser automation features without the complexity of the full Playwright MCP server.
+A generic MCP (Model Context Protocol) server for testing automation and tool integration.
+This server provides essential automation capabilities with a focus on simplicity and reliability.

 ## Features

 - **Simple Setup**: Minimal configuration and dependencies
-- **Essential Tools**: Core browser automation functionality
+- **Essential Tools**: Core automation functionality
 - **Fast**: Lightweight implementation with minimal overhead
 - **Reliable**: Focused on the most commonly used features